jgstew/jgstew.github.io/_posts/2016-12-01-Optimizing-BigFix-Relevance:-exists.md

 The way BigFix relevance is written matters.
-Generally the faster the relevance can execute, the better.
+There are usually many ways to get the same result with relevance, but generally the faster the relevance can execute, the better.
 The more often a relevance statement is used or evaluated, the more speed matters.

 One particularly important example is using `exists`.
 Using `exists` actually prevents the relevance statement that follows it from fully evaluating all possible items, because as soon as there is at least 1 result, then `exists` is satisfied and no further evaluation is required.